swinterbourne/riboviz-work/open-science-projects.md

 Completing an open science project was a very exciting experience, though rather intimidating as we were contributing to a larger project rather than completing an isolated experiment or literature review.
 The idea that everything we did could be seen by others, and had the potential to help or hinder them, fuelled this feeling of intimidation.
 Knowing that experts within the field could examine the code we had written or critique the conclusions we had reached created an additional layer of motivation in terms of maintaining high quality work that could be understood by others.
-Our project, being open, continued to avoid generating anxiety about dealing with confidential ideas or processes, contrasting with the stress and isolation described by some of our peers working on closed projects.
-EDWARD ASKS: IS THIS ACCURATE?
-EDIT OR REMOVE.
-We were able to openly collaborate and learn from the work of others in the group, and bounce ideas off peers working on other open projects.
+We learned to openly collaborate and to learn from the work of others in the group, and we also enjoyed bouncing ideas off peers working on other open projects.

 ## Benefits and challenges of working open